aidinbii/my_blog/content/blog/some_works_of_my_sister.md

 draft = false
 +++

 I want to share some of my sister's paintings.
-Mostly for her future self.
+Mainly for her future self.
-It seems to me that it will be interesting for her to look at this in the future.
+It seems to me that it will be interesting for her to look at this post in the future.
 And when she will have her own website, I will move the post there.

 {{< figure src="/ox-hugo/20220108-192541_photo_2022-01-08_12-16-38.jpg" caption="Figure 1: The very first painting.
 It was painted with her mother in a coffee shop, fall 2019." >}}